 If you have any old pictures taken during the county fairs (buildings, grounds, people, carnivals, etc) and are willing to share them, please contact Maxine at 402 274 3735.
-The Nemaha Valley Museum will be honoring the Ag Society (celebrating 160 years) and Fairs in 2017.
-Maxine will be working on these pictures during the winter so get the pictures to her as soon as you can.
-Thanks.
+The Nemaha Valley Museum honored the Ag Society (celebrating 160 years) during the 2017 Fair and they are still accepting pictures for the museum. - Thanks.

 Andreas' History of the State of Nebraska